395t/review-assignments/_summaries/goodfellow2013maxout_1.md

 Other models that use rectifiers suffered from dead neurons which made the gradient suffer and learning stall, Maxout overcomes these issues.

-Because of this, Maxout is able to support deeper models and make better use of the parameters, indicating that even better performance may be achievable.
+Because of this, Maxout is able to support deeper models and make a more efficient use of the parameters, indicating that even better performance may be achievable.

 **_Interesting Variants_**

-They show how their model fairs with MLPs (linear layers) and CNNs.
+The authors found empirically that gradient flows through the model more efficiently due to Maxout not suffering from dead neurons

-Beyond that, they mostly stick with the mathematical ramifications of why Maxout works, specifically on why it works best with dropout.
+The authors found empirically that Maxout trains better with Dropout than rectifiers due to Dropout performing model averaging because Maxout units able to stabilize better with noisy input

 ## TL;DR
 - Maxout requires a single layer to have multiple (k) weight matrices and takes the maximum values of those k activations as the final output
 - Maxout Activations take advantage of Dropout more than any other activation function (at the time of the writing of the paper)
-- Maxout Layers help use the entire model whereas rectifiers (or other activations) can "turn off" activations by being set to 0
+- Maxout alleviates the dead neuron issues prevalent with rectifiers by learning a representation that is less sparse.